w3f/polkadot-wiki/docs/learn/how-to/password-not-working.md

 ![](../../assets/how-to/65015941148.png)

-If your password does not work, check the following details:
+If your password doesn't work, check the following details:

   * **Is CAPS LOCK on?**  This is one of the most common oversights.